facial-emotion-recognition-service/human_emotion/README.md

 - provide an interface (a console app, an API, and/or a web UI) to be able to use the trained model for inference on any custom image

 # 2 Project Structure
-**Note:** This repo may be split in the future to house various components of the proeject separately.
+**Note:** This repo may be split in the future to house various components of the project separately.
 This document will be updated accordingly.
 The project is work in progress, but we will strive to keep this document current.

 ## 2.1 The Model
 Currently, model training is performed independently in the Jupyter notebooks under the `notebooks` folder.
 The model was trained on Google Colab with a GPU back-end.
 The resulting file containing the trained weights ("the model file") is not uploaded to the code repo as it can get fairly large in size.